2023 Solar Incentives Guide for Fuquay-Varina, NC - Tax Credits & Rebates

-The term "solar incentives" includes a range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are provided by the federal government, while others are offered by the North Carolina government or your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+The term "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
+Incentives may include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are offered federally, while others are provided by the North Carolina government or your utility company, county or municipality.
+Types of solar incentives might include:

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Fuquay Varina solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Fuquay-Varina solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.